JaredCaprio/kendama-roundup/README.md

-## Lotus Kendamas API Documentation
+## Kendama Roundup API Documentation

-Welcome to the Lotus Kendamas API documentation.
-This API allows you to retrieve product data from the Lotus Kendamas online store, including details about kendama products, apparel, and accessories.
+Welcome to the Kendama Roundup API documentation.
+This API allows you to retrieve product data from many different Kendama online stores, including details about kendama products, apparel, and accessories.
 The API leverages Puppeteer, a headless browser automation library, to scrape product data from the website.

 ### Table of Contents